Vice President, Strategic Planning

-Prior to joining Edison International in August of 2013, Thompson served as Chief of Staff to U.S. Senator Dianne Feinstein in Washington, D.C.
+Prior to joining the company, Thompson served as Chief of Staff to U.S. Senator Dianne Feinstein in Washington, D.C.
 In addition to acting as the principal advisor to Senator Feinstein, he oversaw all elements of office operations, including the legislative agenda, communications and political strategy.

 Before serving as Chief of Staff, Thompson worked in several roles during his 10 years on the staff of Senator Feinstein, including Legislative Director and Legislative Assistant.
 He developed significant expertise in energy and environmental policy while working on the Senator’s staff.